 “If people are deciding against law school and legal careers, then that’s going to adversely impact our success on that level,” said Law.
 “The fortunate thing is that we are seeing more appointments of Asian Americans to the judiciary, but percentage wise we’re still a very appallingly small percentage of the total number of both federal and state judges.”

-Stella Tsai L’88, Adjunct Professor of Law, is only the third Asian-American judge in the Commonwealth of Pennsylvania, after the late Honorable William M. Marutani, the first Asian American state judge in Pennsylvania and Judge Ida Chen, the first Asian American female state judge to serve in Pennsylvania.For context, the Honorable
+Stella Tsai L’88, Adjunct Professor of Law, is only the third Asian-American judge in the Commonwealth of Pennsylvania, after the late Honorable William M. Marutani, the first Asian American state judge in Pennsylvania and the Honorable Ida Chen, the first Asian American female state judge to serve in Pennsylvania.For context, the Honorable

 “Out of the thousands of judges in the Commonwealth of Pennsylvania there have only been the three of us, at least at the state level,” says Tsai.
 “So, we need to do something about that.
 I think with more Asian Americans across the country becoming judges either by election or appointment it will change, but whatever the process is, we need to bring more people into the pipeline.”